Tejasv-TonyStark/Oops/OOPS_3.md

 }
 ```

+Own notes :
+Some of the important topics for interviews are the principles of Object-Oriented Programming.
+These include Inheritance, Polymorphism, Encapsulation, and Abstraction.

+Inheritance: Suppose we have two classes, A and B. If B needs some important features of A, inheritance is used.
+The variables and methods of the parent class can be accessed by the child class.
+However, the child class cannot access variables or methods of the parent class if they are declared as private.

+Even in the main function, we cannot declare a child reference with a parent object, because the parent is unaware of the child.

+If we are creating a constructor in the child class and want to access the variables of the parent class, we need to call the super keyword, which initializes the parent class variables.

+The Object class is the parent class of all classes in Java.

+In single inheritance, we inherit properties from only one parent class.

+In multiple inheritance, we obtain properties from multiple parent classes into a single child class.

+This is for today; it will be continued.

 *This summary covers the key points from the notes for interview preparation, focusing on inheritance, access modifiers, and the use of `super` in Java.*